‘Do the best that you can do, be the best that you can be!’

 Autumn 2:

+In maths, we are learning about fractions.
 In maths, we are learning to use multiplication and division skills by learning square and cube numbers.
 We are also learning about fractions - we will learn how to convert mixed numbers to improper fractions, adding fractions, and how to work out equivalent fractions.

 Spring 1: